lysmarine/lysmarine_doc/doc/vnc.md

+# VNC
-Lysmarine provide the x11vnc server to allow desktop sharing of the pi user.
+Lysmarine provide the `x11vnc` server to allow desktop sharing of the `user` user.

-The service is disabled by default for security reason.
-Prior to enable it you should :

- - set a VNC password with the command `vncpasswd`.
+The default VNC password is `changeme`.
+Plz set a new one with the command `vncpasswd`.

+# Enabling / Disabling
  To start the service only for the current runtime:
  ```
  sudo systemctl start vnc.service